MicahElliott/mrswlf/README.md

 bottoms, but I find it pretty comfortable with an active thumb-`o` already down there.

-This makes for something of a secondary left-hand "home row" in `wlcdk`.
+This makes for something of a secondary hi-freq left-hand "home row" in `wlcdk` (14% freq).
 Those co-occur well together to minimize travel.
 And then the left-top row has minimal work to do, similar to right-bottom.
 That makes for an interesting asymmetry (low left, high right), but I don't see it causing problems.
 This is Colemak's fault for putting `c` and `d` on bottom, and it's hard to change (and not necessary).

 Another advantage of `wl` on bottom is that `rl` is an easy downward alt (ring-over-middle), whereas the opposite is clumsy (ring and pinky, without